 Honors Requirements

 The Cinema Studies Honors Program is designed for outstanding Cinema Studies majors interested in independent research or screenplay writing.
 With the guidance of a faculty member, students will complete a thesis in the form of either a high-level scholarly essay (in either written or video form), or a full-length screenplay.
+Students can only apply for one of the two options.

 Eligibility

-Minimum cumulative GPA of 3.70 in Cinema Studies courses and 3.5 overall.
+Minimum cumulative GPA of 3.70 overall.

 Completion of the Cinema Studies fundamentals curriculum (J201: Media and Society; CINE 260M: Media Aesthetics; and two from CINE 265, CINE 266, or CINE 267 History of Motion Pictures).

-Completion of either CINE 420: Advanced Screenwriting (if applying for the Screenplay option) or CINE 407: Research Methods in Cinema Studies (if applying for the research option) with a grade of B- or better.
+Completion of either CINE 420: Advanced Screenwriting (if applying for the Screenplay option) or CINE 407: Research Methods in Cinema Studies (if applying for the research option) with a grade of B or better.
 These courses are typically offered in Fall term.

 Application